Florida Atlantic Owls men's basketball

-The Florida Atlantic Owls men's basketball team represents Florida Atlantic University and competes in Conference USA of NCAA Division I college basketball.
-Their home games are played on the Abessinio Court in the FAU Arena on the school's Boca Raton, Florida campus.
-Their head coach is Dusty May, who was hired on March 22, 2018.
-The Owls have appeared in the NCAA tournament twice, in 2002 while a member of the Atlantic Sun Conference and 2023.
-The Owls joined Conference USA in 2013 as part of the NCAA conference realignment.
+The Florida Atlantic Owls men's basketball team represents Florida Atlantic University and competes in the American Conference of NCAA Division I college basketball.
+Their home games are played on the Abessinio Court in the Eleanor R. Baldwin Arena on the school's Boca Raton, Florida campus.
+The Owls have appeared in the NCAA tournament three times: in 2002, 2023, and 2024.
+The Owls joined Conference USA (C-USA) in 2013 as part of the early-2010s NCAA conference realignment.
+After not winning a single NCAA Tournament game coming into 2023, the Owls qualified for their first Final Four in program history by defeating the Kansas State Wildcats 79–76.
+After the 2022–23 season, FAU left C-USA for the American Conference.

 Overview and history

 Florida Atlantic University basketball began play in the 1988–89 season.
-The Owls competed as an NCAA Division II independent until the 1993–94 season, when they moved up to Division I and the Atlantic Sun Conference.
+The Owls competed as an NCAA Division II independent until the 1993–94 season, when they moved up to Division I and the Atlantic Sun Conference, now known as the ASUN Conference.
 After spending 11 seasons in the Atlantic Sun, the Owls moved to the Sun Belt Conference, with the rest of Florida Atlantic University's intercollegiate sports teams.
-The Owls moved to Conference USA July, 2013.
+The Owls moved to C-USA in July 2013, and then moved to The American in July 2023.